coreinfrastructure/best-practices-badge/doc/security.md

 *   Repudiation.
 N/A.
 *   Information disclosure.
 Sensitive data (passwords and email addresses) is not displayed in any view unless the user is an authorized admin.
+    Our contributing documentation expressly forbids storing email addresses in the Rails cache; that way, if we accidentally display the wrong cache, no email address will be revealed.
 *   Denial of service.
 See earlier comments on DoS.
 *   Elevation of privilege.
 These are written in a memory-safe language, and written defensively (since normal users are untrusted).